DolanChattopadhyay/Weather_Forecast/README.md

 ## Setup

 1. Clone the repository: "git clone https://github.com/DolanChattopadhyay/Weather_Forecast.git"
-2. Navigate to the project directory: "cd weather-dashboard"
+2. Navigate to the project directory: "cd Weather_Forecast"
 3. Open index.html in your browser to view the application.

 ## Usage